Horatio-Blackwood/Campaign-Encyclopedia/README.md

 Its also possible to export Campaign Encyclopedia's native campaign file format (JSON) without secrets if your players want to give Campaign Encyclopedia a try.
 ![export](/screenshot-pdf.png)

+## Download
+If you aren't interested in the code, but just want to download and use Campaign Encyclopedia, that's cool too.
+Check it out at www.criticaleyerpg.com here:  http://www.criticaleyerpg.com/p/campaign-encyclopedia_22.html

 ## More Screenshots
 ![orbital-viewer](/screenshot.png)